The Many Women of

 with the orchestra, which a very good trait for a solo violinist.

-The third violinist is Annie-Sophie Mutter (my grandma loves her!).
+The third violinist is Annie-Sophie Mutter (my

 I really like how she plays with her pianist.
 When they play it is like